 There's a rich marketplace for open source software out there, there are no barriers to innovation, and most importantly there is a built-in escrow.
 If your vendor chooses to change direction you can simply find a different supplier to keep the same software running.
 If it's important enough to you to continue to pay a premium for service support and development, somebody will step up to the mark and carry on doing it, and while that is challenging for the vendors who follow an open source path it is a significant benefit for users.

 Community is a very important concept behind open source.
-Open source software originally was simply an alternative approach for a community of people to come together and be able to collaborate around the core of software.
+Open source software originally was simply an alternative approach for people to come together and be able to collaborate on community projects.
 Community is probably the most important part of your cost-saving strategy for your ICT infrastructure, and if you contribute then you will remain flexible.
 If you fail to contribute, then you’re going to have to always be beholden to some extent to those who do.

 "Open source gives you control over your budget, and offer flexibility and liberty for implementers and architects"